About the project

-The Technology Resilience voucher scheme will help small companies take advantage of digital technologies.
+The Technology Resilience voucher scheme helped small companies take advantage of digital technologies.

 Businesses in Kent were able to apply for a voucher of up to £1,000 to implement a digital, or technology-based, project to help improve business resilience and support economic recovery.
 We had enough funding to support around 300 businesses in Kent.

-Successful applicants can redeem a voucher for services in the following areas:
+Successful applicants could redeem a voucher for services in the following areas:

 • web-based activities